 Maureen Simmons, MA, Philanthropy & Development

-As Vice President of Philanthropy, Maureen works across teams to ensure that PMD Alliance raises the necessary dollars to fund its ambitious, groundbreaking workshop programs.
+As Vice President of Annual Giving, Maureen works across teams to ensure that PMD Alliance raises the necessary dollars to fund its ambitious, groundbreaking workshop programs.
 She oversees Philanthropy, Community Events, Special Events, Planned Giving and PMD Allies, our grassroots fundraising arm.
 We’re talking heavy-duty responsibilities, but she makes them seem like a breeze.

 Before joining us, Maureen was Executive Director for the New Mexico Parkinson’s Coalition (NMPC), the state’s only nonprofit dedicated to persons impacted by PD.
-She graduated magna cum laude with a BA in English from the University of New Mexico and later received a MA in Philanthropy and Development from Saint Mary’s University of Minnesota.
+She graduated magna cum laude with a BA in English from the University of New Mexico and later received an MA in Philanthropy and Development from Saint Mary’s University of Minnesota.
 She holds the distinguished Certified Fundraising Executive (CFRE) credential, held by just 5,000 people internationally.

 Director, Strategic Relationships